GLH partners around the world

 We are delighted to learn that Jo Brennan of the Royal Botanic Gardens Victoria could receive today a batch of hibakujumoku Ginkgo seeds, hand delivered by GLH partners Virginia McNally and Dominic Napoleone of the University of Melbourne.
 Under a shining sun, a small handover ceremony was set against the backdrop of one of the Gardens' flourishing Ginkgo specimens.
 The seeds are currently undergoing cold stratification in the Gardens' nursery as they prepare to be sowed.
 We extend our gratitude to all involved for their efforts to make this exchange happen.

 V.F.F.
-Research Institute Mare Nostrum e.V.
+Institute Mare Nostrum e.V.
+NPO-Austria

 V.F.F.
-Research Institute Mare Nostrum e.V. - January 2024
+Institute Mare Nostrum e.V.
+NPO-Austria - January 2024